 \section{Design and analysis}

 The 3D and cross-sectional view of the proposed design is shown in Figure \ref{figure1} (a) and (b).
 It consists of a microdisk resonator incorporating an SnV color center, integrated with two hexagonal perturbation grating layers.
 These layers, composed of silicon oxynitride (\(n_{\text{Ox}} = 1.8\)), are positioned above the microdisk.
 The first grating layer is placed in the near-field, directly above the microdisk resonator, and the second is in the intermediate-field region.
 A silicon dioxide (\(n_{\text{SiO}_2}=1.4\)) spacer separates the two layers.
+Figure \ref{figure1}(c) annotates the local $(u,v)$ coordinate system and highlights a zoom-in of the WGM–grating interaction region used in our alignment analysis.
 Several geometric parameters can be optimized to achieve both the desired Gaussian far-field profile and high efficiency in performance.
 These parameters are defined in Table \ref{table1}.

 The design is robust to alignment errors between the scatterer's holes and the microdisk.
 The range of possible misalignment configurations is represented by the purple region in Figure \ref{figure1} (c).
 When the green reference hole is located at the origin of the local coordinate system (U, V), the system is fully aligned with the optical axis of the microdisk.
 In the full alignment configuration, the scatterer holes are symmetrically distributed around the optical axis of resonator.
 Any displacement of the green hole within the purple triangle results in a misalignment.